inu-appcenter/cafeteria-server/deploy/README.md

 ### Grant privileges

-Now we need to grant permissions of the 'cafeteria' DB for the new user wee added.
+Now we need to grant permissions of the `cafeteria` DB for the new user wee added.

 ~~~
 mysql> GRANT ALL PRIVILEGES ON cafeteria.* TO '[username]'@'localhost';